princeton-nlp/SimCSE/README.md

 **WARNING**: We have found that `faiss` did not well support Nvidia AMPERE GPUs (3090 and A100).
 In that case, you should change to other GPUs or install the CPU version of `faiss` package.

 We also provide an easy-to-build [demo website](./demo) to show how SimCSE can be used in sentence retrieval.
-The code is based on [DensePhrases](https://arxiv.org/abs/2012.12624)' [repo](https://github.com/princeton-nlp/DensePhrases) and [demo](http://densephrases.korea.ac.kr) (a lot of thanks to the authors of DensePhrases!).
+The code is based on [DensePhrases](https://arxiv.org/abs/2012.12624)' [repo](https://github.com/princeton-nlp/DensePhrases) and [demo](http://densephrases.korea.ac.kr) (a lot of thanks to the authors of DensePhrases).

 ## Model List